Microgrids for Community Resilience Program

 - To keep up-to-date with grid resilience funding, sign up for the Colorado Grid Resiliency email list-serv.

-Please reference the following updates in the left side bar for more information:
+To learn more, please reference the following updates on the left sidebar/below for more information on:

 Annual Reports